brkn/dota2-statistics-of-professional-players/README.md

 ------
 After the Deadline To Do (Probably not gonna happen)
 =========
+- Google API:
+  - Get the picture of calculated player from google images.
 - CV :
   - Average face of a professioanl dota2 player
 - Scrape the data autamatically from datdota